Applications for 2018 Inclusion Program open in January.

 - We strive to have campers with special needs participate as fully as possible with typically developing peers.
 We call it the “aid and fade” model – staff give support where needed and then allow campers to continue to participate as independently as they are able.

-- You will fill out the online health and information form that all campers complete.
-There are no additional forms.
+- You will fill out the online health and information form that all campers complete as well as an Inclusion Questionnaire in May.
 Our Inclusion Facilitator, Assistant Inclusion Facilitator, or Camp Manager will be in touch with each family by email, phone, and/or in person to gather more information about your child, discuss plans for support at camp, and answer any questions you have.
 This typically occurs in May.

 - If your child has an IEP, 504 plan, Functional Behavior Assessment and/or a Behavioral Intervention Plan, we will request copies.
 We can also speak with teachers, OT/PT/Speech therapists , or other people who work with your child if you think it would help us better serve your camper or there are things you are working on in school/therapies you’d like for us to reinforce at camp.